Wildlife Film - personal projects

 I also give talks and masterclasses as part of Panasonic and Lumix's brand ambassador scheme - my most recent was at NEC Birmingham about movement in wildlife filmmaking and production.
 Sennheiser and Atomos also had me speaking at their stalls and I'm currently getting invovled in guest lecturering at university adventure filmmaking courses and as part of Ibex Earth's ambassador scheme.

-Presenter and writer for Eco Talks, part of a series of interviews with fascinating people from the world of conservation and wildlife/nature.
-Most recently I had the amazing opportunity to have an interview with Dr Chadden Hunter, wildlife biologist and a BBC producer and director of ground-breaking series such as Frozen Planet and several upcoming exciting new series by the BBC- to be revealed soon!
+I was a presenter and writer for Eco Talks, part of a series of interviews with fascinating people from the world of conservation and wildlife/nature.
+I had the amazing opportunity to have an interview with Dr Chadden Hunter, wildlife biologist and a BBC producer and director of ground-breaking series such as Frozen Planet and several upcoming exciting new series by the BBC- to be revealed soon!
 It was really enjoyable delving into the world of wildlife filmmaking with a true professional.
 Most recently you would have seen Chadden as the producer on Planet Earth II - at the time he was producing his Grasslands episode!